shaoxia57/Bias_in_Gendered_Languages/README.md

 # Examining Gender Bias in Languages with Grammatical Gender
-This is a private repo for the project on debiasing multilingual word embeddings.
+This is a repo for our EMNLP 19 Paper on gender bias in gendered languages.
+Updates coming soon.